FaberVitale/notes/src/markdown/web/BoxModelJS.md

 ---

-A collection of links and brief descriptions of API used to query the dimensions of DOM elements using the js DOM api.
+A collection of links and brief descriptions of API used to query the dimensions of DOM elements using the javascript DOM api.

 * [border-box vs content-box](https://codepen.io/fabervitale/pen/MGQpja)
 * [box model visualized](http://jsfiddle.net/y8Y32/25/)